Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-dasharo-tools-suite.md

     ```

 1. Power off the DUT.
-1. Repeat steps 1-8.
+1. Repeat steps 2-6.
-1. Run the following command to check firmware version:
+1. Run the following command to check the firmware version:

     ```bash
     dmidecode -t 0